Lommix/quadtree_boid_simulation/README.md

 ![(screenshot)](./docs/screen.png)

-Quadtree implementation together with a boid simulation written in rust, using the bevy framework.
+Quadtree implementation together with a boid simulation written in rust, using the bevy engine.

+Wasm export running in the browser on my [Blog](https://lommix.de/article/1).

 ## Run